sligtenberg/Car-Comparisons/README.md

-# How to use the app
+# Stevo's Cars Intro

 Stevo's Cars allows users to select cars to compare side-by-side.

+# Implementation

+To install Stevo's Cars, clone the repository to your local environement.
+Car data is stored in the db.json file.
+Start a JSON server to access it using the command:

+$json-server --watch db.json

+This will create a server storing the car data at http://localhost:3001/cars.
+In another terminal window, run the command:

+$npm run server

+This will run the backend on the port 3001

+# Using the app

-Click a car to add it to the comparison area, where more details are displayed.
-Click the car in the comparison area to remove it.
+In the app, click on a car to add it to the comparison area.
+In the comparison area, more details are displayed in a way that the cars may be compared side-by-side.
+In the comparison area, click a car's title to remove it.
+The notes can be modified.
+When submitted, these notes with persist to the backend.

 # Getting Started with Create React App